datapartnership/myanmar_economic_monitor/README.md

 ## Data

 The following datasets are used in this assignmet.
-Further details about each dataset -- licensing, frequency of updates, access instructions, etc. -- accompany each data product in which they were used (see below).
+Further details about each dataset -- licensing, frequency of updates, access instructions, etc. -- accompany each data product in which they were used.

 * [ACLED](https://worldbank.github.io/iraq-economic-monitoring/docs/2-data.html#(https://datacatalog.worldbank.org/int/search/dataset/0061835/acled---middle-east)) - Time-stamped, geolocated points where conflicts (protests, attacks, etc.) have occured, collected globally based on news and crowdsourced data.